What are worship services at Proclamation?

 - Children's Sermon Outline

 The Conference Room will be available for parents with young children and the Pastor's Office will be available for nursing mothers with babies.
 The services will be livestreamed on the televisions in these rooms.

 What kind of safety precautions are in place for the nursery and Kinder Kids?

 - Classrooms will be sanitized before and after each class.

-- Parents will check in their child[ren] at the Proclamation Kids table located by the tent (9AM service) or in the foyer (11AM service).
+- Parents will check in their child(ren) at the Proclamation Kids table located by the tent (outdoor service) or in the foyer (indoor service).

 - All children will receive a touchless temperature screen by a childcare coordinator.